GoogleCloudPlatform/DataflowTemplates/v2/mongodb-to-bigquery-cdc/README.md

 * Maven
 * MongoDB host exists and is operational
 * Bigquery dataset exists
+* Changestream running that pushes the changes from mongoDb to PubSub topic.

 ### Building Template
 This is a Flex Template meaning that the pipeline code will be containerized and the container will be used to launch the Dataflow pipeline.